First of all.

 There're actually three of them, but I don't have their pictures

-d 1: Himeji
+Round 1: Himeji

-d (and partly to fix the national disaster that is my apartment), I took a day off on Friday and clocked my hours with the sandman.
+In anticipation of a sleepless weekend (and partly to fix the national disaster that is my apartment), I took a day off on Friday and clocked my hours with the sandman.
 It was delicious.
 I then proceeded to laze the day away, and at precisely 6pm (or there abouts), I donned my legendary "Venetian Pirate" costume (tm), and made my way to town for the first night of revelry and debauchery.

-dless to say, I was the talk of the town that night: children screamed at my ferocious getup, youngsters (ie my students) came up for high-fives, mothers just stared - all sense of Japanese politeness forgotten - and the old people... well, just ignored me.
+Needless to say, I was the talk of the town that night: children screamed at my ferocious getup, youngsters (ie my students) came up for high-fives, mothers just stared - all sense of Japanese politeness forgotten - and the old people... well, just ignored me.
 I guess they got used to it between Kyle and my 4 other predecessors.
 Granted, it was only a 5 minute walk to the train station, but a bright red coat is hard to miss, and word gets around fast in Japan :P

-In short, train ri
+In short, train ride win.

 That is one MEAN scimitar, deshou? (also expensive)